CNG-LAB/struct_proc_tutorial/README.md

 * How to work with supermachine clusters
 * Cortical thickness analysis and plotting

- ### *Beginner Helpbook: covering basics behind the preprocessing. https://docs.google.com/document/d/124vj8qcqMOPo08Vdr2WBnE_DB4Gj52aAv_VVVzE9dLE/edit?usp=sharing*
- in this file you will find fundamentals in order to absorb the information on running the proc_structural better.
+ ### :orange_book: [Beginner Helpbook: covering basics behind the preprocessing. ](https://docs.google.com/document/d/124vj8qcqMOPo08Vdr2WBnE_DB4Gj52aAv_VVVzE9dLE/edit?usp=sharing) In this file you will find fundamentals in order to absorb the information on running the proc_structural better.